Alcântara, Lisbon: Foundation of the freguesia of Alcântara and the 19th century

-The Instituto Superior de Agronomia, located in the Tapada da Ajuda, was founded in 1853.
+The Instituto Superior de Agronomia, located within the Tapada da Ajuda, was founded in 1853.

 Between 1807 and 1824, members of the Ratton family constructed a porcelain factory in Calvario, and attempted to construct a mill powered by steam which was not successful.
 In 1839, the Rattons established an estate in Calvário alongside their Fábrica de Lanifícios Daupias de Pedro Daupias, which was under the management of Jácome Ratton.
 Near this factory, a textile factory, Companhia de Fiação de Tecidos Lisbonense, was also constructed (1846–1855).
 Since 1876, a great part of the urbanized part of Alcântara was delimited by Calçada da Tapada and Calçada de Santo Amaro in the north, and in the east and south by Rua de Alcântara, Largo do Calvário and Rua 1º de Maio.

 During the middle of the 19th century, some factories linked to chemical production (soap, candles, olive and other oils) were built in the same area, transforming the area of Calvário from an area of farms, palaces and convents into an important industrial zone.
 The industrial area south of Largo do Calvário and the old Rua de São Joaquim were converted and expanded to take on the new roles.